jump-dev/JuMP.jl/.github/ISSUE_TEMPLATE.md

 the GitHub issue tracker for bug reports and feature requests only.

-If the bug you're experiencing is solver-specific (e.g., it only happens when you use Gurobi), the issue is best raised at the relevent solver-wrapper repository.
+If the bug you're experiencing is solver-specific (e.g., it only happens when you use Gurobi), the issue is best raised at the relevant solver-wrapper repository.
 If you are unsure, you should raise the problem on Discourse.

 If you're reasonably sure that the behavior is a bug, and it relates to JuMP, this is the right place.